ianxxiao/decision_modelling/README.md

 # Overview

-This is a repository for Excel based Decision Modelling that focuses on Linear / Non-Linear Optimization and Simulation.
-The models are designed to support a number of hypothetical - but practical and realistic - operational, budgetary, investment, and political decisions.
+This is a repository of Decision Modelling based on Excel that focuses on Linear / Non-Linear Optimization and Simulation.
+The models were designed to support a number of hypothetical - but practical and realistic - operational, budgetary, investment, and political decisions.

 # High Level Description